KaraLynne DelToro, M.S., CCC-SLP, PCI

 Christie received her bachelor’s degree in Psychology-Linguistics from Emory University and her master’s degree in Speech Language Pathology from University of Maryland.
 She has completed her second level of PROMPT© training: Bridging PROMPT© Technique to Intervention.
 Christie is an active member of the American Speech-Language-Hearing Association and a licensed speech language pathologist in Virginia.

-In addition, Christie is trained to administer the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2).
-Christie has also received training in Orton-Gillingham: IMSE.
-In October 2017, she completed the YoKid Basic Teacher Training Certificate to teach yoga classes for children.
+Christie has received training in Orton-Gillingham: IMSE.
 In June 2018, she received her certification in PEERS® School-Based program.
 This is one of the few evidenced based program social skills programs developed to teach conversation and friendship skills to adolescents.
+In addition, Christie is trained to administer the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2).
+Christie is also a certified 200-hour Registered Yoga Teacher through the National Yoga Alliance and she completed the YoKid Basic Teacher Training Certificate to teach yoga classes for children.

 Prior to working at Children’s Speech and Language Services, Inc. Christie worked at a nonprofit school in Maryland for children with learning disabilities, speech and language impairments, intellectual disabilities and autism spectrum disorders.
-While there, Christie received training in Social Thinking, Relationship Development Intervention, ABA principles, DIR/Floortime, Unstuck and On Target and executive functioning.
+While there, Christie received training in Social Thinking, Relationship Development Intervention, ABA principles, Unstuck and On Target and executive functioning.
 She led structured play and conversation groups.
-She also had the opportunity to collaborate with other professionals to develop and create conversation and social skills curriculums.
+She also had the opportunity to collaborate with other professionals to develop and create published conversation and social skills curriculums.
 Christie’s clinical experiences include working with children who present with expressive and receptive language deficits and delays, autism spectrum disorder, language/literacy delays, articulation and motor speech disorders, disfluency, social cognitive deficits, hearing loss and executive functioning deficits.
-Christie has worked in private school as part of a collaborative team and worked closely with behavioral therapists, occupational therapists and social workers.

 In her free time, Christie enjoys cooking, yoga, travel and spending time with her friends and family.